eddelbuettel/ctv-hpc/README.md

-Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, Will Landau, Tim Flutre, Reza Mohammadi, Ralf Stubner, Bob Jansen, Matt Fidler, and Brent Brewington (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, Will Landau, Tim Flutre, Reza Mohammadi, Ralf Stubner, Bob Jansen, Matt Fidler, Brent Brewington and Ben Bolder (as well as others I may have forgotten to add here) are gratefully acknowledged.

 Contributions are always welcome, and encouraged.
 Since the start of this CRAN task view in October 2008, most contributions have arrived as